sighupio/distribution/docs/schemas/onpremises-kfd-v1alpha2.md

 ### Description

 The virtual router ID of Keepalived, an arbitrary unique number from 1 to 255 used to differentiate multiple instances of vrrpd running on the same network interface and address family and multicast/unicast (and hence same socket).

+## .spec.kubernetes.loadBalancers.manageRepositories

+### Description

+Set to false if you manage the HAProxy repositories externally and wish to skip their configuration with furyctl.
+Default is true.

 ## .spec.kubernetes.loadBalancers.stats